Alasuisi/PervasiveWeb/README.md

 #Web application funcionalities description
 - Secure Login screen (mockup only, functionality still not implemented)
 - Classroom section:
-    Classroom selector (implemented)
+Classroom selector (implemented).
-    Seats occupancy (interface implemented, logic missing)
+Seats occupancy (interface implemented, logic missing).
-    Noise levels history (web application side logic implemented, decoupled from actual data on parse services) Actual noise meter (web application side logic implemented, decoupled from actual data on parse services) Classroom synthetics (partially implemented)
+Noise levels history (web application side logic implemented, decoupled from actual data on parse services).
+Actual noise meter (web application side logic implemented, decoupled from actual data on parse services).
+Classroom synthetics (partially implemented).
 - Lectures section:
-    Past, present and future lessons (implemented)
+Past, present and future lessons (implemented).
-    Topics list (if present) (implemented)
+Topics list (if present) (implemented).
 - Professor section:
-  This section will most certainly have some secure mesure to ensure that only professors could access this view and edit only the content they should own
+This section will most certainly have some secure mesure to ensure that only professors could access this view and edit only the content they should own.
-    Topics fo lecture editing (implemented with html capabilities, such as hypertext, links and image support)
+Topics fo lecture editing (implemented with html capabilities, such as hypertext, links and image support).
 - Administration section:
-    Reserved fo future purposes
+Reserved fo future purposes.

 # Requirements